 When Instagram started changing the algorithm to distinguish fake accounts from real accounts, rewarding engagement over numbers, everything changed.

 Read more about the Instagram Algorithm and how to master it.

 Creating Best User Experience

 Instagram rewards accounts creating engaging content, content that grabs people’s attention.
-They reward people who are spending time on Instagram connecting with other accounts and creating ‘real’ relationships.
-They want accounts to use all the tools available, i.e. stories, highlights, IGTV, live video, GIF’s, geo tags, everything!
+Instagram rewards people who are spending time on the platform connecting with other accounts and creating real relationships.
+They want accounts to use all the tools available, i.e. stories, highlights, IGTV, live video, GIF’s and geo tags.

 The Algorithm Acts Like a Filter